sbt/sbt-multi-release-jar/README.md

 Contributing
 ------------

-Yes, pull requests and opening issues is very welcome!
+Yes, pull requests and opening issues are very welcome!

 Please test your changes using `sbt scripted`.